Meet the Group...

 Registered Clinical Counsellor

-Cheryl specializes in helping adults and older adolescents struggling with depression, anxiety, trauma, stress, self-esteem, relationship issues, and life transitions, including those related to work, family, relationships, grief, and loss.
-She also specializes in providing psychoeducational and psychovocational/career assessments for adults.
+Cheryl specializes in helping individual adults struggling with stress, depression, anxiety, low self-esteem, relationship issues, coping with trauma (recent and past), operational stress injuries, and life transitions, including those related to work, family, relationships, grief, and loss.

-Cheryl adapts her therapeutic approach to match clients’ unique circumstances, preferences, and related needs by using a variety of therapy models including Cognitive Behavioural Therapy.
-She has extensive experience helping clients with their concerns in a brief number of sessions and is a registered provider with a number of organizations including Employee Assistance Programs and Crime Victims Services.
-Cheryl has a particular interest in working with couples and has completed advanced training in Emotionally Focused Therapy to better serve couples in relationship distress.
+Cheryl adapts her therapeutic approach to match clients’ unique circumstances, preferences, and related needs by using a variety of therapy models including, for example, Cognitive Behavioural Therapy, Brief Solution Focused Therapy, and Eye Movement Desensitization and Reprocessing Therapy.
+Cheryl has also completed advanced training in Emotionally Focused Therapy to better serve clients in relationship distress.
+She has extensive experience helping clients with their concerns in a brief number of sessions and is a registered provider with a number of organizations including various employment and insurance agencies and the Crime Victim Assistance Program.
+She is also an endorsed clinician for the BC Professional Fire Fighters Association.